Updated: Oct 26

 Ex: Almost everyone rejoiced when COJs were banned in NY besides certain funding companies who depended on them.

-Double Funding - typically used in the same manner as stacking(see below), but many think of this as a mca funding within a very short time of another mca funding, typically 1-7 days, which is more deceiving and can be considered a default and clawback of commission if same broker proven to be the source of the second funding.
+Double Funding - typically used in the same manner as stacking(see below), but many think of this as one mca funding right after another mca funding, typically the same day to 7 days after an advance is deposited.
+The first MCA funder does not know about the second, and this process can be done for several positions after.
+This can be deceiving and can be considered a default of contract as well as a clawback of commission if the same broker proved to be the source of the second funding.

 Early Payoff Discount - an amount that is calculated at the time of contract to reduce the cost of the advance if paid early according to the terms disclosed.

-Funder - a funding company that provides a Merchant Cash Advance, which is not a loan and therefore not a lender.
+Funder - a business funding company that provides a Merchant Cash Advance, which is not a loan, and therefore not a lender.

 Holdback - is the % amount set in a credit card split agreement in which that amount goes to the buyer of receivables.

-Ex: A 15% holdback(HB) would mean the funder is getting 15% of the total credit card sales each batch.
+Ex: A 15% Holdback(HB) would mean the funder is getting 15% of the total credit card sales in each batch.

-ISO - Independent Sales Organization, which is a company that operates to sell MCAs along with other loan products and employees brokers and other personnel.
+ISO - Independent Sales Organization, which is a company that operates to sell MCAs along with other loan products and employs brokers and other personnel.
+ISOs are essentially the same thing as business loan brokers and commercial finance brokers how ISO is referring to a whole company whereas a broker refers to an individual.
+The use of the term ISO originated in the card payments space.
+Learn More

-Lockbox- 3rd party bank account where funds from payment processor are held.
+Lockbox- 3rd party bank account where funds from payment processor are held until properly distributed to the merchant and to the lien holder.

 Merchant Cash Advance (MCA) - the sale of future receivables at a discount(by upfront payment) where the payback is either by a set daily/weekly ACH payment or by splitting the business owners credit card sales at a fixed percentage.
-It's not a loan.
+It is not a loan.

-Payoff Letter - a letter from a funding company that provides the amount to pay the balance in full.
+Payoff Letter - a letter from a funding company that provides the amount for the merchant to pay the balance in full.

 Ex: "The merchant says the other funder won't give him the letter, can you fund him anyway??"

-Percentage of Gross - percentage of total relevant debt service payments paid monthly divided by the gross sales deposits per month
+Percentage of Gross - the percentage of total relevant debt service payments paid monthly divided by the gross sales deposits per month.

-Points - are the percentage that is added to the factor rate for commission.
+Points - are the percentage number that is added to the factor rate for a commission paid to a broker.
 1 point is 1% of the total advanced amount.
+A point can also be added by the funder to increase the Buy Rate.

-Position - derives from the legal place in hierarchy a debtor has to collect according to any UCCs filed on a business.
-In every day use in MCA its known as any advance that a merchant has where 1 MCA would be 1 position, 2 mcas would be 2 positions and so on.
+Position - derives from the legal place in the hierarchy a debtor has to collect according to any UCCs filed on a business.
+In everyday use in MCA, it's known as an advance that a merchant has where 1 MCA would be 1 position, 2 mcas would be 2 positions, and so on.

 PSF - Professional Service Fee, a fee some brokers charge merchants for their service.